renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 }

-P.S. - Kristin also run got a better N50 = 997812 (file: Anolis_20k_scaf1.fa), so we will use her data to polish.
+P.S. - Results N50 = 997812 (file: Anolis_20k_scaf1.fa), so we will use this data to polish.
-	- Renata :  N50 = 974899 (file Anolis_dbg8_RMP_scaf1.fa)
 	AFTER: polish with Racun for long read data, we use minimap

-- Python no adapters and no barcodes - short read - map with

 # DAY 6: minimap2/racon long reads

-* RUNNER: Kristin (charleskl)
 * FUNCTION: Polish the Genome
 		  minimap2: is a versatile sequence alignment program that alings DNA or mRNA sequences against a large reference database.
 		  Polishing with Racon -- Type of data: Nanopore or Pacbio